Three Lessons From a 22 Year-Old CEO

 Ross Bailey, the most recent guest speaker in the London office, seems well on his way to joining this illustrious club.
-You might recognise him as a star of the BBC’s “Million Dollar Intern” – a 22 year-old high-school drop out who has already launched several successful ventures, advised Downing Street on the sharing economy, and is now changing the face of the high street.
+You might recognize him as a star of the BBC’s “Million Dollar Intern” – a 22-year-old CEO high-school dropout who has already launched several successful ventures, advised Downing Street on the sharing economy, and is now changing the face of the high street.
 Ross came into the London office to tell his story, and had three key takeaways for aspiring CEOs:

 1. Make sure there’s money in the bank